Click Here for details.

 Subscribe to RSS headline updates from: Powered by FeedBurner

-FOR IMMEDIATE RELEASE Media Contact: Christopher Weishaar Digital Public Relations Specialist (515) 273-7140 cweishaar@studentloan.org
+FOR IMMEDIATE RELEASE: January 8, 2025 Contact Information: Christopher Weishaar Digital Public Relations Specialist cweishaar@studentloan.org (515) 273-7140

-High school seniors from Illinois and five other Midwest states have a chance to earn the scholarships
+Six $1,500 scholarships now open to Midwest high school seniors High school seniors from six Midwest states have a chance to earn the scholarships

-WEST DES MOINES, IOWA — High school seniors from Illinois, Minnesota, Missouri, Nebraska, South Dakota and Wisconsin now have a chance to receive one of 10 college scholarships worth $1,000.
-Registration is open now through April 28, 2023.
-Parents are also now able to register their student.
+WEST DES MOINES, IOWA — High school seniors from Illinois, Kansas, Missouri, Nebraska, South Dakota and Wisconsin now have a chance to receive one of six college scholarships worth $1,500.
+Registration is open now through April 30, 2025.
+Parents are also able to register their student.
 High school seniors or their parents may register for the ISL Midwest Senior Scholarship at www.IowaStudentLoan.org/Midwest.
-ISL Education Lending will award $1,000 scholarships to 10 students whose names are randomly drawn after the registration period.
+ISL Education Lending will award $1,500 scholarships to six students whose names are randomly drawn after the registration period.
 There are no financial need, grade point average or class rank requirements.
 The ISL Midwest Senior Scholarship can be used at any eligible institution in the United States.
 Registered participants also receive emails highlighting financial literacy tips, such as the importance of early career and college planning and ways to reduce student loan indebtedness.
 “Student loan debt is a huge concern for new college students,” said Steve McCullough, president and CEO of ISL Education Lending.
 “As a nonprofit, we provide tools and resources to help high school seniors plan so they can reduce the amount of debt they need to take on while achieving their education goals.
-Students sign up for a chance at a $1,000 scholarship, and we take that opportunity to share information with them about our free resources.”
-The ISL Midwest Senior Scholarship is open to legal U.S. citizens who are seniors at a high school in one of the qualifying states during the 2022–2023 school year and who intend to attend college, either virtually or physically, in fall 2023.
+Students sign up for a chance at a $1,500 scholarship, and we take that opportunity to share information with them about our free resources.”
+The ISL Midwest Senior Scholarship is open to legal U.S. citizens who are seniors at a high school in one of the qualifying states during the 2025-2026 school year and who intend to attend college, either virtually or physically, in fall 2025.
 It is a no-purchase-required program, and full rules and details are available at www.IowaStudentLoan.org/Midwest.
 Additional Resources Available In addition to offering student loans, ISL Education Lending has other resources for families planning for college and for students who intend to pursue advanced degrees.
 The Parent Handbook consists of valuable tips to help families of students in sixth through 12th grades prepare for success in college and other postsecondary options.
 Parents of students in eighth through 12th grades can also sign up to receive twice-monthly emailed tips on academic, college and career planning through the Student Planning Pointers for Parents program.
 The College Funding Forecaster helps families understand the total cost of four years of college based on a freshman-year financial aid offer.
 Information about these resources is available at www.IowaStudentLoan.org/SmartBorrowing.

 # # #